Missing dark matter in dwarf galaxies?: Rotation curves and halo masses

 \subsubsection{Inclination effects}

-Of the effects considered in this section, the estimates of the inclinations of DDO~50 and IC~1613 are perhaps the least secure, although the errors necessary to bring the galaxies into agreement with our predicted efficiencies are not small.
+Of the effects considered in this section, the estimates of the inclinations of DDO~50 and IC~1613 are perhaps the least secure, although the errors necessary to bring the galaxies into agreement with our predicted efficiencies are much larger than the uncertainties quoted in the literature.

+It is well known that rotation curve analyses of galaxies with $i\lesssim 40^\circ$ are compromised by the difficulty of deriving robust inclinations solely from the kinematic data \citep[see, e.g.,][]{Begeman1989,deBlok2008}.
+Even if a minimum inclination is adopted this might still fail to exclude problematic low-inclination galaxies if their kinematic inclinations somehow suggest much larger values \citep[e.g.][]{Read2016}.

-The mean inclination of DDO~50 (also known as Holmberg II) derived by the tilted-ring analysis of \citet{Oh2015} is $49^\circ.7\pm6^\circ.0$, a relatively high value consistent with that inferred by \citet{BureauCarignan2002} from independent, lower-resolution data, and with the $\sim 47^\circ$ inclination estimated from the shape of the galaxy in the \emph{V}-band \citep{Hunter2012}.
-The true inclination would need to be of order $20^\circ$ to match our simulation results, implying a correction of order $\sim 30^\circ$, much larger than the quoted uncertainty.
-Such a low inclination (and hence much larger rotation velocities) has been argued for by \citet[][see also \citealt{SanchezSalcedo2014}]{Gentile2012} after reanalyzing the data for DDO 50 presented by \citet{Oh2011}.
+The mean inclination of DDO~50 (also known as Holmberg~II) derived in the tilted-ring analysis of \citet{Oh2015} is $49^\circ.7\pm6^\circ.0$, a relatively high value consistent with that inferred by \citet{BureauCarignan2002} from independent, lower-resolution data, and with the $\sim 47^\circ$ inclination estimated from the shape of the galaxy in the \emph{V}-band \citep{Hunter2012}.
+The true inclination would need to be of order $20^\circ$ for consistency with our simulation results, implying a correction of order $\sim 30^\circ$, much larger than the quoted uncertainty.
+Such a low inclination (and hence much larger rotation velocities) has been argued for by \citet[][see also \citealt{SanchezSalcedo2014}]{Gentile2012} after re-analysing the data for DDO~50 presented by \citet{Oh2011}.
 The \citeauthor{Gentile2012} analysis focuses on the low ellipticity of the outer regions of the HI disk, and was motivated by an attempt to reconcile DDO~50 with the predictions of Modified Newtonian Dynamics (MOND).

 More recent evaluation of the same data by \citet{Oh2015}, however, appears to confirm the original inclination estimate, although some oddities remain.
-These are clearly illustrated by the `disk-halo decomposition' analysis shown in fig.~A.15 of the latter reference.
+These are clearly illustrated by the disk-halo decomposition analysis shown in their fig.~A.15.
 Note, for example, the {\it decreasing} importance of the dark matter with increasing radius, a result that runs counter the established trend for most galaxies.
-Indeed, at the outermost radius, where dark matter is usually most prominent, the gas contribution accounts almost fully for the observed velocity and the dark matter contribution is negligible.
-These unusual properties cast doubts on the robustness of the derived circular velocities.
+Indeed, at the outermost radius, where dark matter is usually most prominent, the gas contribution accounts almost fully for the observed velocity and the cumulative dark matter contribution is negligible.
+These unusual properties cast severe doubts on the robustness of the circular velocities derived for DDO~50.